sait-wbdv/winter-2022/content/cpnt-262/assignments/achievement-7.md

 ## Instructions

-Create a new repo for this assignment, in it set up a nuxt project as was done in achievement 6
+Create a new repo for this assignment, in it set up a nuxt or vue project as was done in achievement 6

 1. Create a reusable card component
    - title